rohitkjohnedu/my_yade/doc/sphinx/tutorial-data-mining.rst

 Useful measures of what happens in the simulation globally:

 unbalanced force
-	ratio of maximum contact force and maximum per-body force; measure of staticity, computed with :yref:`yade.utils.unbalancedForce`. porosity
+	ratio of maximum contact force and maximum per-body force; measure of staticity, computed with :yref:`unbalancedForce<yade._utils.unbalancedForce>`. porosity
-	ratio of void volume and total volume; computed with :yref:`yade.utils.porosity`. coordination number
+	ratio of void volume and total volume; computed with :yref:`porosity<yade._utils.porosity>`. coordination number
 	average number of interactions per particle, :yref:`avgNumInteractions<yade.utils.avgNumInteractions>` stress tensor (periodic boundary conditions)
-	averaged force in interactions, computed with :yref:`yade.utils.normalShearStressTensor` and :yref:`yade.utils.stressTensorOfPeriodicCell` fabric tensor
+	averaged force in interactions, computed with :yref:`normalShearStressTensors<yade._utils.normalShearStressTensors>` fabric tensor
 	distribution of contacts in space (not yet implemented); can be visualized with :yref:`plotDirections<yade.utils.plotDirections>`